DhafinFawwaz/Unity-AnimationUI/README.md

 ```

 ## 📃 Note
-- There's still no proper way to disable all input so if you also want to disable input other than mouse and touch, please modify line 9, 14, and 19 of Customizable.cs
+- There's still no proper way to disable all input so if you also want to disable input other than mouse and touch, please modify line 9, 14, and 19 of AnimationUICustomizable.cs
 - There's a bonus component for ButtonUI
 - There's also reverse sequence button usefull to go back from other menu.
 - Make sure to press the preview start because you may accidentally do something like disabling all input
 - Theres progress indicator individually in the left side of the sequences.
 - Toggling PlayOnStart to true is usefull for transition to a new scene.
 - You can delete the Demo folder just fine.
-But make sure to modify Customizable.cs or subscribe to the static event of AnimationUI which are OnSetActiveAllInput, OnPlaySoundByFile, and OnPlaySoundByIndex.
+But make sure to modify AnimationUICustomizable.cs or subscribe to the static event of AnimationUI which are OnSetActiveAllInput, OnPlaySoundByFile, and OnPlaySoundByIndex.

 ## 📝 License